Château Laroze Saint-Emilion 2020 - Grand Cru Classé

 Wine rated (2023 guide) 93/100

-Juicy and supple, with beautiful fleshy tannins—not chewy, but filling the mouth with a chalky texture.
-I also really like the fresh blue fruits and salty notes.
-It's not the most complex yet, but it's fresh and lively.
-Bold and full of character, it perhaps falls a little short, with the texture only serving to soften the persistence of the fruit, but it is structured and seems well crafted.
-It is dark and brooding, with noticeable licorice, but it will be delicious.
-2025-2036
+Juicy and supple, with lovely, full-bodied tannins—not chewy, but filling the mouth with a chalky texture.
+I also really like the fresh blue fruit and the salty notes.
+It’s not the most complex yet, but it’s fresh and spirited.
+Bold and full of character, it may fall a bit short, with the texture only dampening the fruit’s persistence, but it is structured and seems well-crafted.
+It is dark and brooding, with licorice notes, but it will be delicious.
+2025–2036

 Guide Hachette des vins